phamkevinT/FullStackAngularJavaSpringBoot/README.md

 # FullStackAngularJavaSpringBoot
-Learning to build full stack application with Angular and Java Spring Boot.
+Learning to build full stack applications with Angular and Java Spring Boot.